Ernst Thomke: Later career

 Between 1992 and 1995, Thomke was CEO of Motor-Columbus AG, refocusing its activity on the primary energy sector under the new name of ATEL, with a mandate from the majority shareholder, the Union Bank of Switzerland (now known as UBS).

 In addition he worked until 1997 for the Oerlikon-Bührle Holding Company (OBH), as chairman and CEO between 1991 and 1997 of both Pilatus AG-Flugzeugwerke and Bally International AG.
 However, after an effective restructuring and streamlining of the latter company, plans to bring it to the Stock Exchange were rejected by the holding company.
 This decision led Thomke to withdraw from any activities within either company.

 In 1995, Thomke became chairman of the board at Saurer AG in Arbon.
 He led Saurer AG until 1996, then became chairman of the board until 1999.

-He also became an investor in medical technology company BB Biotech, as well as the main shareholder in watchmakers Métaux Précieux SA Métalor and British Masters SA.
+He also became an investor in medical technology company BB Biotech, as well as the main shareholder in watchmakers Métaux Précieux SA Métalor and British Masters S].
 He has been chairman of the board at BB Biotech AG since 1993, Métaux Précieux SA Métalor since 1998, BB Medtech AG since 2000, Nobel Biocare since 2001, and Stiftungsrat, Institut für experimentelle Krebsforschung since 1995.